ksu-hmi/ODonnell-Orbit-Watch/projectroadmap.md

 User Interface to display tasks and alerts, show timer countdown # Amanda's comments https://github.com/sbartoszuk/A-to-D

 #Amanda's Notes: It is a GUI built with PyQt5 which could require additional effort to ensure compatibility across platforms, especially when adapting it for the smartwatch integration.
 It appears to have minimal documentation and lacks a significant user community.
 This can make it challenging to understand the codebase and troubleshoot issues without external assistance.
+#Amanda's Sprint 2 Update: This is more complex than we have time to finish in this project with many files to integrate.
+We have pivoted on a scope change to leverage the UI we already have working in the task manager and improve the functionality in the pop up window with ways to complete tasks, track completed number of tasks, add additional buttons, change colors, etc.